Ophelia DeVore

-Life
+Early life and education

 Emma Ophelia DeVore was born on August 12, 1922, in Edgefield, South Carolina.
 She was one of ten children born to John Walter DeVore and Mary Emma Strother giving Devore a mixed ancestry of German-American, African-American, and Cherokee.
 Her father owned a road contracting business and her mother was an educator and musician.
 Her father mentored her in communicating well with people, as her mother stressed proper education, appearance, and etiquette.

 DeVore attended segregated schools until she was nine, and then moved to Winston-Salem to live with her mother's brother, John.
 Two years later, she moved to New York City, where she lived with a relative, and her move north prevented any future educational interruptions due to her father's travel schedule.

 DeVore graduated from Hunter College High School and went on to New York University.
 There, she majored in mathematics and minored in languages.